 2. Customer Loyalty

 It’s important for a business to have loyal customers.
 One way to do this is by starting a loyalty program for your business.
-Brand loyalty can result in an increase in customer retention and a decrease in churn.
+Brand loyalty can result in an increase in guest retention and a decrease in churn.

 6 Ways On How To Increase CLV